-Some of the streets in northwest Wedgwood still have a rural aspect as one can still see how the 1920s houses were spaced farther apart.
+Some of the streets in northwest Wedgwood, up to NE 95th Street, still have a rural aspect as one can still see how the 1920s houses were spaced farther apart.
 In the older section of what became Wedgwood, in the 1920s homeowners often owned more than one lot and used the space for vegetable gardens, chickens, woodsheds and other semi-rural use.

 Early Wedgwood residents were car owners but Craftsman houses in Wedgwood did not have attached garages.
 The car’s gasoline engine was thought to be a fire danger so Wedgwoodians of the 1920s had free-standing garages set at a distance from their residence.
 In later years there was “infill” housing as the extra lots were sold and newer houses were built on smaller lots between the older houses.

 Other characteristics of Wedgwood north of NE 85th Street which have carried over from early days are a lack of finished streets (no curbs or sidewalks, a lack of grading and drainage) and the presence of streetside mailboxes.
 Mail delivery in south Wedgwood is house-to-house; north of NE 85th Street, mail is delivered by truck to the boxes.
 Why is this?
 Why is there seemingly a line drawn at NE 85th Street so that conditions are different in north Wedgwood?

 Seattle’s earliest white settlers in the 1850s were “land hungry” people.
 They knew that if they were among the first homesteaders to arrive and make land claims, they could harvest natural resources such as timber and coal.
 Then, over time, the land would become more valuable for development as the city grew up.